joverthegrey/youtrack-webhook/README.md

 It creates a comment in each referenced issue mentioning the author, the commit message, and a link to the commit page in Stash.

+It is based on [Gitlab Hook for YouTrack](https://github.com/gini/youtrack-githook) by Gini GmbH

 Documentation
 -------------